 For some brightness and freshness, try adding a couple of finely chopped mint leaves to the strawberry puree.

 Korean strawberry milk is best enjoyed fresh, right after it's made.
-However, you can pour some into a glass jar with an airtight lid and refrigerate it for 24 hours to 2 days.
+However, you can pour some into a glass bottle, jar, or other airtight container and refrigerate it for 24 hours to 2 days.

 A glass of Korean strawberry milk is an absolutely delicious treat on its own.
-But it's also a great drink to enjoy with a slice of cake, some scones, or with tea sandwiches.
+But it's also a great drink to enjoy with a decadent slice of White Chocolate Raspberry Bundt Cake, some adorable Valentine's Day Madeleines, or deliciously tart Blackberry Scones.

 More Valentine's Day recipes